nasa/trick/docs/documentation/simulation_capabilities/Variable-Server.md

 int var_get_allow_connections();
 ```

-These commands allow for configuring the white list of IPs allowed to connect to the variable server.
+These commands allow for configuring the allowlist of IPs allowed to connect to the variable server.
 By default, the only allowed IPs are local host (127.0.0.1), and any other IPs your sim host goes by.

-The white list allows for either standard IPv4 entries (x.x.x.x) or CIDR IPv4 entries (x.x.x.x/x).
+The allowlist allows for either standard IPv4 entries (x.x.x.x) or CIDR IPv4 entries (x.x.x.x/x).
 Standard addresses are treated as /32 CIDR addresses.

 Remember, this is the final line of defense for your variable server.
-Any IP on the white list can
+Any IP on the allowlist can
 connect to your sim host and execute arbitrary python commands.
 Use with caution.

 ```c